Charlaxy/katacoda-scenarios/aspnet-openshift-katacoda/3routes.md

 `curl http://localhost:8080/cat/bill`

 You should get an answering `Meow!` if it's working.
 Soon after, following your **route** that you created should also work for displaying the same message in a browser window.

+#### Congratulations!

+The app should be working at this point!
+If not, you have learned some clues for troubleshooting.

+Next, we'll go over some of the features that make OpenShift a nice choice for your future ASP.NET apps.